 Ecosystem: CouchDB is built for servers, while PouchDB is built for mobile & desktop web-browsers and Couchbase Lite is built for native iOS & Android apps.

-Reliability: Individual nodes use a crash-resistent append-only data structure.
+Reliability: Individual nodes use a crash-resistant append-only data structure.
 A multi-node CouchDB cluster saves all data redundantly, so it is always available when you need it.

 Step 1: Add CouchDB Repository